-In response to Jesus' second question ("Who do you say that I am?"), Peter gets the words right: Jesus is the messiah, the Christ, God's anointed messenger.
-It becomes clear, however, that Peter has a very different notion from Jesus of what it means to be the messiah or the Christ.
-This is understandable since there were diverse messianic expectations within first-century Judaism.
+In response to Jesus' second question ("Who do you say that I am?"), Peter gets the words right: Jesus is the Messiah, the Christ, God's anointed messenger.
+It becomes clear, however, that Peter has a very different notion from Jesus of what it means to be the Messiah or the Christ.
+This is understandable since there were diverse messianic expectations within firstcentury Judaism.
 Many expected a royal militaristic figure who would drive out the Roman occupiers and restore Israel's status as an independent nation.
-Jesus, as God's messiah, refuses the way of violent action.
+Jesus, as God's Messiah, refuses the way of violent action.
 His way is to be true to his mission of bringing God's empire, even if it brings the most intense personal suffering.
 Peter refuses to accept a suffering Messiah.
-He is severely reprimanded for his refusal and instructed to get out of the way, to get back to where a disciple should be, namely behind Jesus, following him, and not in front obstructing the path.
+He is severely reprimanded for his refusal and instructed to get out of the way, to get back to where a disciple should be, namely behind Jesus, following him, and not in front obstructing the path to wisdom and life.

-The bitter experience in recent years of global conflicts should make us wary of accepting militaristic messiahs.
+Our bitter experience of global conflicts in recent decades should make us wary of accepting militaristic messiahs.
 In our times, to know and follow Jesus as the Christos or Messiah is to seek and support more moderate and lasting responses to perceived injustice.
 It is to listen to the wisdom of those with insight and experience, to calculate with the utmost care the consequences of violent reactions to the problems in our world, in contemporary society, and in our homes.
 That may well involve hard work, personal misunderstanding, physical and emotional trauma or, in other words, it may mean "losing one's life" for the sake of the gospel.
 It certainly calls for profound trust in the saving power of God.
-Over the next few weeks, the Sunday gospels will call us into the ways of respect, of commitment, and of peaceful negotiation, to ever deeper insight into the ways of the anointed agent of God's empire.
+Over the next few weeks, the Sunday gospels will call us into the ways of respect, of commitment, and of peaceful negotiation, to ever deeper insight into the ways of Jesus the Christ, the anointed agent of God's empire.